 Equity Strategist

-Given Australia’s economic sensitivity to falling commodity prices, investors must tread carefully over the next 3-6 months.
+Given Australia’s economic sensitivity to falling commodity prices, investors need to tread carefully over the next 3-6 months.
 As tailwinds from commodity prices fade, we think above-average earnings growth for the market will be harder to come by.
-Accordingly, we prefer a targeted portfolio approach, tilting what we believe are the best relative opportunities and the best risk/return profile e.g., small caps, quality cyclicals.
+Accordingly, we prefer a targeted portfolio approach, tilting toward what we believe are the best relative opportunities and the best risk/return profile e.g., small caps, quality cyclicals.

 Morgans clients receive access to detailed market analysis and insights, provided by our award-winning research team.
 Begin your journey with Morgans today to view the exclusive coverage.